Qatar Bans Beer Sales at World Cup Stadiums - Home-The Courier

 Qatar Bans Beer Sales at World Cup Stadiums

-Qatar has made varied adjustments in latest weeks to its unique settlement to permit Budweiser gross sales on the stadiums, first eradicating beer from concession stands after which shifting the stands to much less seen areas.
-Now, Budweiser will probably be permitted solely to promote nonalcoholic Budweiser Zero to most followers.
+Qatar has made numerous adjustments in current weeks to its authentic settlement to permit Budweiser gross sales on the stadiums, first eradicating beer from concession stands after which transferring the stands to much less seen areas.
+Now, Budweiser might be permitted solely to promote nonalcoholic Budweiser Zero to most followers.

 Key Takeaways